patrickwick/binutils/README.md

     * sections cannot be reordered
 * testing is difficult due to scattered use of the file system and nested code

+## Limitations

+* rejects input if program header loads a subset of a section.
+It has to load the entire section or nothing at all.